martincartledge/martins-blog-deprecated-/content/blog/learning-go-week-1/index.md

 }
 ```

 As you can see above, I declare a variable with the name `a` of the type `int`.
-Next, I use the `type` keyword to define a new `int` type with the name `hotdog`.
+Next, I use the `type` keyword to define a new `int` type with the name `midichlorian`.
 Something to note here is that although I declared a new type called `midichlorian`, it's _underlying_ type is `int`.

 ## "Convert" not "Cast"

 It would only make sense that due to Go's strong, statically typed ethos that converting values would be a completely deliberate action.
-In JavaScript this is referred to as _type casting_, and it not completely reliable.
+In JavaScript this is referred to as _type casting_, and is not completely reliable.
 Go takes a different approach - you _convert_ a value's type, you do not _cast a type_.
 I will demonstrate below.

 ```
 package main